apple/sample-food-truck/README.md

 To configure the Food Truck app without an Apple Developer account, follow these steps:

 1. In the Food Truck target's Signing & Capabilities panes click Add Account, and log in with your Apple ID.
-2. Chose the Your Name (Personal Team) from the team menu for the Food Truck and Widgets targets.
+2. Chose Your Name (Personal Team) from the team menu for the Food Truck and Widgets targets.
 3. Build and run your app.
 3. On iOS and iPadOS devices navigate to Settings > General > VPN & Device Management and trust your developer certificate.